CatataFish132/Tinkering/_posts/2024-03-27-session-5-reflection.md

-%% - Tinkering is a way to generate knowledge.
-What kind of knowledge results from a tinkering process in your experience?

-- Tinkering with classical materials like clay, paper, colour, textiles, is more related to craft.
-How does tinkering work with digital and electronic media?

-- One basic characteristic of science is reproducibility.
-Is that possible with tinkering?
-Or do we want that at all?

-- Design practice changed during the past years, from long design phases to short, iterative processes, due to the availability of new prototyping technologies.
-Is this iterative process of prototyping qualitatively different from the cycles we do in tinkering?

-- Can a co-design session be described as a tinkering session as we treat it in our course?

-- The choice of materials (seed, tools, scaffolding, facilitation) has an effect on the outcome, the knowledge and products made in a tinkering session.
-How can we use that in a co-design session?
-Can we really influence the kind of results here, and do we want that?

-- In “research through design” can tinkering fill in the design part?

-- Are there design questions where tinkering is not a possible or useful approach?

 - Read Invent to Learn[3)](https://wiki.edwindertien.nl/doku.php?id=education:masteringtinkering:05_critical_making#fn__3)

 - [Links to an external site.](https://wiki.edwindertien.nl/doku.php?id=education:masteringtinkering:05_critical_making#fn__3) page 41. how to balance real-world (criticality) with the fruitful mindset of tinkering?